huyphan168/LLM-Tuner/essai/datasets/vspace_ielts/README.md

 Dataset             | Use Case
 ---------------------------------------     | ---------------------------------------------------
-rewritten essays               | Given a topic and a student essay, rewritten the essay with higher quality coherence                      | Given a topic and a student essay, give coherence summary of the essay vocab                          | Given a topic and a student essay, give vocabulary review of the essay and give alternative words
+rewritten essays               | Given a topic and a student essay, rewritten the essay with higher quality explain changes                | Given 2 sentences, one of original essay, one of the rewritten essay -> give explaination of the changes between them coherence                      | Given a topic and a student essay, give coherence summary of the essay vocab                          | Given a topic and a student essay, give vocabulary review of the essay and give alternative words band prediction                | Given a topic and a student essay -> give band prediction of the essay (0->9) Examiner Comment               | Given a topic and a studen essay -> give IELTS Examiner Comment of the essay <few-shot tuning on APIs>

 ## Dataset Description

 This data was created by providing rewritten version of draft IELTS essays of the students.
+We collect IELTS Examiner Comments of variety of examinee essays to tune the OpenAI APIs for this specific task.
 Example:

 ```